Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: Introduction

 In contrast, the only bounds available for free-slip velocity BCs are for RB convection between isothermal plates.
-The no-slip analysis of Ref.~\cite{Doering1996} carries through and yields $\Nu\leq \Ra^{1/2}$ at finite {\Pran} in three dimensions, while $\Nu\leq \Ra^{5/12}$ in two dimensions~\cite{Whitehead2011} and at infinite {\Pran} in three dimensions~\cite{Whitehead2012}.
-In particular, except for recent two-dimensional simulations~\cite{Goluskin2014a}, the effect of the thermal BCs on free-slip boundaries remains unexplored.
+All identities and estimates used in the no-slip analysis of~\citet{Doering1996} hold also for free-slip boundaries, so one immediately obtains $\Nu\leq \Ra^{1/2}$ at finite {\Pran}.
+This result can be tightened to $\Nu\leq \Ra^{5/12}$ in two dimensions and at infinite {\Pran} in three dimensions by explicitly taking advantage of both the stress-free and the isothermal BCs~\citep{Whitehead2011,Whitehead2012}.

-Free-slip BCs pose a challenge for the background method when a constant heat flux $\kappa\beta$, rather than a fixed boundary temperature, is imposed.
-The reason is that the analysis usually relies on at least one of the boundary temperature and horizontal velocities being fixed, which is not the case with free-slip and fixed flux BCs.
+Free-slip conditions pose a challenge for the background method when a constant heat flux $\kappa\beta$, rather than a fixed boundary temperature, is imposed.
+The reason is that the analysis usually relies on at least one of the temperature and horizontal velocities being fixed at the top and bottom boundaries, which is not the case with free-slip and fixed flux BCs.
+In this short paper we show that such lack of ``boundary control'' for the dynamical fields can be overcome with a simple symmetry argument and thereby prove the first rigorous upper bound on {\Nu} for RB convection between free-slip boundaries with imposed heat flux.